haakco/deploying-laravel-app/Stage_2/README.md

 * Very repeatable
 * Faster from nothing to fully setup
-* Can simply replicate the entire infrastructure for dev or testing.
+* Can simply replicate the entire infrastructure for stating.
 * Everything documented.

 ### Cons